cannatag/ldap3/docs/manual/source/searches.rst

             print(entry['dn'], entry['attributes'])
     print('Total entries retrieved:', total_entries)

-Or you can use the much simpler extended operations package that wraps all the machinery and hides implementation details, you can choose to get back a generator or the whole list of entries found.
+Or you can use the much simpler extended operations package that wraps all this  machinery and hides implementation details, you can choose to get back a generator or the whole list of entries found.

 Working with a generator is better when you deal with very long list of entries or have memory issues::